 sw burbs of chicago.

-12. Sam Hunt Says:
+12. Sam Hunt said

 Hi Phil.
 Gotmy RIA Tactical this week.
 Took it to the farm today & shot it for awhile.
 I like most things about it, the sights are fine, the trigger measured 5lbs, but seems to be a little more than that.
 I put a set of Hogue grips on it.
 I like the palm swell kind & run them on all of my 1911’s.
 I will add a magwell & work on the trigger a little, but other than that, I’ll leave it pretty much like it came.
 For awhile anyway.
 It is as accurate as any 1911 I’ve ever shot & preformed like it should today.
 I’m impressed with my new pistol.
 Talk to you later, Sam

-13. Jerry Johnson Says:
+13. Jerry Johnson said

 Am also a retired LEO.
 This sounds like a great fraternity to be a part of.
 Look forward to being a participant.